dwslab/melt/6_matcher_packaging/1_SEALS.md

 You can set up the <a href="https://github.com/DanFaria/OAEI_SealsClient">SEALS client</a> locally and evaluate your matcher.
 You can find the documentation of the client <a href="https://github.com/DanFaria/OAEI_SealsClient/blob/691b85003da0f6f391a04de85ad820b8a52b6118/SealsClientTutorial.pdf">here</a>.

+Alternatively, you can use the evaluation capabilities for SEALS packages by MELT as outlined below.

 ## Evaluate and Re-Use a SEALS Package With MELT

 ### Evaluation and Re-Use with `MatcherSeals`
 **Prerequisites**: Java 8 (not necessarily as system Java distribution), maven project with dependency [`matching-eval`](https://mvnrepository.com/artifact/de.uni-mannheim.informatik.dws.melt/matching-eval).

-It is recommended to use class `MatcherSeals` for wrapping any SEALS zip file as matcher.
+It is recommended to use class [`MatcherSeals`](https://github.com/dwslab/melt/blob/master/matching-base/src/main/java/de/uni_mannheim/informatik/dws/melt/matching_base/external/seals/MatcherSeals.java) for wrapping any SEALS zip file as matcher.
 Since `MatcherSeals` implements `MatcherURL`, you can use an instantiated matcher with the default `Executor` to evaluate it (even together with non-SEALS matchers).
 You can also combine a `MatcherSeals` instance with any other matcher e.g. in a matching pipeline.
+Note: You do not have to install the SEALS client yourself.
+MELT takes care of this.
+Just wrap the SEALS zip file as shown in the example below.

 *Example*
 ```java